trustedLeaks/sorata-senpai.github.io/emutarkovwiki/docs/server_functions/index.md

 ![](http://www.amistadschool.org/uploads/9/5/9/2/95923718/editor/under-construction_8.png)

 :::danger
-Whatever you find on this page, it is actually not updated and only for testing and "styling" purpose.
+Whatever you find on this page, it is actually not updated and only for testing and "formating" purpose.
 :::

 If you're willing to contribute to the documentation, there's a placeholder file available here for improving code documentation: https://github.com/Sorata-senpai/sorata-senpai.github.io/blob/developpement/emutarkovwiki/docs/server_functions/placeHolder_file.md